 Keep in mind a book’s theme is rarely stated outright.
 It’s more subtle.
 It’s a takeaway the reader will experience and consider for years to come when you express your viewpoint of the world and the human condition through your characters’ beliefs, actions, experiences, and conversations.

 Now that you’re fully set up to write a book, it’s time to organize your thoughts.
 A lot of first-time writers fall on their faces when they just begin to write without a strategy.
 After all, if you were to bake a wedding cake for your best friend, you’d probably do a little research and at least follow a recipe.

 It is so helpful to jot down detailed notes before you begin to write a book.
 Get these ideas out of your head and onto paper.
 This process will help you envision your story and get the creative juices flowing.

 I have found an effective way to collect notes is to create an idea folder.
-This could be a word processing document or a notebook.
-Any thought you have about your book should be recorded in this folder.
-Don’t worry about the order, grammar, spelling or anything else.
+This could be a word-processing document or a notebook.
+Any thoughts you have about your book should be recorded in this folder.
+Don’t worry about the order, grammar, spelling, or anything else.